ATLGuide

 photo credit: Amy Sinclair

-Whether you’re in the chic sunroom, on the tropical outdoor patio, or by the sceney bar, every seat at this Middle Eastern restaurant in Inman Park feels like you just sat down at the cool spot that all the travel influencers post.
+Whether you’re in the stunning sunroom, on the tropical outdoor patio, or by the scene-y bar, every seat at this Middle Eastern restaurant in Inman Park feels like you just sat down at the cool spot that all the travel influencers post.
 Persian carpets, Iranian art, potted trees, and small antique oil-burning lamps placed at each table may inspire you to post a few pictures of your own, then put your Teams status on OOO.
 But the whole experience from the complimentary bread service—pita with feta cheese, walnuts, rashes, and herbs—to the pace and plating of your ordered dishes makes you want to book a trip back.
 The super helpful waitstaff will walk you through the menu, and when they tell you to get the Sabzi Polo, an herby rice dish with a crispy top shell, or the tangy Dill Labneh with shredded lamb, you should really listen.

 POWERED BY

 Being miles from any ocean, Atlantans are usually stuck between frozen fish sticks and fancy surf and turf establishments where you have to double-check your credit limit before you even look at the menu.
 Beetlecat is a lovably easy-going seafood spot, where you can eat a fresh, quality meal with many of the items under $40, including $3 oysters and the same great lobster roll as their pricier West Midtown sister restaurant, The Optimist.
+With the Den, their downstairs bar that feels like your grandparents’ basement, Beetlecat's casual setting feels just as good for a random night out as it does for a higher-stakes date.
+There's also a donut brunch on the weekend, with cocktails, a few types of hashbrowns, and more donuts than you should ever try in one sitting.

 There are plenty of Italian restaurants in Inman Park to choose from, but if you need somewhere for a big date or to celebrate the promotion you’ve not-so-patiently been waiting for, go to Sotto Sotto.
-Unlike most places on this list, Sotto Sotto has been around for a decade and in that time it’s become a go-to option for when you want to dress up a bit and eat great homemade pasta.
+Unlike most places on this list, Sotto Sotto has been around for a decade.
+And in that time, it’s become a go-to option for when you want to dress up a bit and eat great homemade pasta.
 If you still have room after trying out as many of the 13 pastas on the menu as possible, make sure to get the panna cotta for dessert.

 Every neighborhood needs a place where you can get good bar food, beer, and watch whatever game is on that you can’t find a way to illegally stream at home.
 In Inman Park, that’s The Albert.
 Their burgers are great and what they’re best known for, but they also have solid appetizers, like their pimento cheese with sausage and smoked nachos (for when you decide to stick around for the late game as well).
 They also carry 70-plus beers, along with a variety of wine and cocktails, so no matter what you’re in the mood for, you’ll be covered.